-- A Heritage inventory form for listing Cooper Park on the Woollahra LEP 2014. - A SHR Heritage nomination for listing Cooper Park under the Heritage Act 1977.
+- A heritage inventory form for listing Cooper Park on the Woollahra LEP 2014. - A SHR heritage nomination for listing Cooper Park under the Heritage Act 1977.

-These are included in Annexure 1 as Appendices A and B to the Heritage Assessment report.
+These are included in Annexure 2 as Appendices A and B of the Heritage Assessment report.